jfoste/NC-Public-Health-Data-Analysis/README.md

 # Who can contribute?

+This repository is owned and created by Jessica Foster.
-Anyone can contribute to this dataset as it is open to the public.
+However, anyone can contribute to this dataset as it is open to the public.

 ### Acknowledgements
 This repository was created for Prof. Gotzler's Engl-105-075 class.